catinahat85/BITC-University/README.md

 Newlane’s **Credit for Prior Learning (CPL)** policy specifically recognizes industry-recognized certifications.
 We use certifications from **Google, IBM, Microsoft, and Cisco**.
 Because these providers carry ACE recommendations, Newlane can evaluate them for direct credit toward your major.

 ### 3. The Major Credit Limit (The 25% Guardrail)
 Newlane policy states that up to **25% of required major credits** can be transferred.
 We prioritize transferring the "IT Baseline" and "Foundational" major courses via ACE credits (Google/IBM).
 This leaves the "Upper Division" specialty work for you to complete within Newlane's platform.
-Get hireable skills and credentials before you complete your bachelor.
+Get hireable skills and well-respected credentials before you complete your bachelor.

 ### 4. CLEP & Saylor: The $0 Strategy
 We utilize **Modern States** to get you free CLEP vouchers and Saylor for the remaining.
 You fulfill Newlane’s General Education and Liberal Arts requirements for $0, saving your 25% "Major Transfer" allowance for high-impact technical certifications.